wtnwin111/interview/src/com/interview/design/DesignProblem.md

     *HINT: use cyclic buffer persistent the count in every second, and implements get(int distanceFromEnd), so countInLastSecond = buffer.get(0) - buffer.get(1), countInLastMinute = buffer.get(0) - buffer.get(60).
     This data structure could use to do RateLimit for certain period of time.*

+20. We have a Foo class, it have 3 method, first(), second() and third(), the same instance of Foo will be passed to three different threads.
+    Design a mechanism to ensure that first it called before second and second is called before third.

+    *HINT: use Semaphore sem = new Semaphore(1), sem.acquire() and sem.release().

+21-N. Write code to implement a 6 faces Rubik's cube game.

 #Design Pattern